-The following instructions will walk you through the process of installing the ShiftLeft Plugin for Jira.
+The following instructions will walk you through installing the ShiftLeft Plugin for Jira.

-- You must have administrative privileges for both ShiftLeft and Jira to set up the integration.
+You must have administrative privileges for ShiftLeft and Jira to set up the integration.

 Log into your Jira instance with an administrator account.
-Using the navigation bar in the header, go to Apps > Find New Apps.
+Using the navigation bar in the header, go to Apps > Explore more apps.

-Use the search bar to search for ShiftLeft and open up ShiftLeft app.
+Use the search bar to search for ShiftLeft and open up the ShiftLeft app.

 Click Get app.
 In the Add to Jira window that opens, click Get it now.

 Jira will let you know when the installation is successful.
-At this point, you will find ShiftLeft listed whenever you navigate to Apps > Manage Apps.
+At this point, you will find ShiftLeft listed whenever you navigate to Apps > Manage your apps.

 - Provide a label (or unique name) for the token